-With thousands of CS:GO skins available, finding the best ones at the right price can be a real challenge.
-We’ve picked out the best skins in CS:GO for the most popular weapons, to help you decide.
+With thousands of CS:GO weapon skins available, finding the best ones at the right price can be a real challenge.
+And with Counter-Strike 2 on the way, you might want to refresh your loadout, or get started if you’re new.
+We’ve picked out the best weapon skins in CS, to help you decide.

 One of the best things about CS:GO is the weapons.
 While there are some that are used almost every round like the AK-47, there are also more situational guns like the SMGs and Pistols.
 While skins won’t make you any better at the game, they will allow you to flex your own personal style in-game.

 We’ve picked three skins for each weapon, one cheap, one in the middle, and one more expensive skin.
-Here are the best CS:GO weapon skins to buy in 2023.
+Here are the best CS:GO and Counter-Strike 2 weapon skins to buy in 2023.
 If you’re looking for a knife too, check out our list of the best knives to buy here.

 - Best AK-47 skins

 - Best Glock skins

 - Best Scout skins